 Prospective Certificateholders should note that different Sharia advisers and courts and judicial committees in the Kingdom may form different opinions on identical issues and therefore prospective Certificateholders should consult their own legal and Sharia advisers to receive an opinion, as to the compliance or otherwise of the Certificates and the Transaction Documents with Sharia principles (see "- Sharia Rules are subject to different interpretations by different Sharia boards and Sharia scholars" below).
-Prospective Certificateholders should also note that although the Sharia Supervisory Board of Bank Alkhair, B.S.C.(c) and Dr. Hussein Hamed Sayed Hassan have confirmed that the Transaction Documents are in compliance with Sharia principles, such approvals and confirmations would not bind a court or judicial committee in the Kingdom, including in the context of any insolvency or bankruptcy proceedings relating to Dar Al-Arkan, and any court or judicial committee in the Kingdom will have the discretion to make its own determination about whether the Transaction Documents comply with the laws of the Kingdom and Sharia principles and therefore are enforceable in the Kingdom.
+Prospective Certificateholders should also note that although Dr. Yousef Abdullah Alshubaily and Dr. Hussein Hamed Sayed Hassan have confirmed that the Transaction Documents are in compliance with Sharia principles, such approvals and confirmations would not bind a court or judicial committee in the Kingdom, including in the context of any insolvency or bankruptcy proceedings relating to Dar Al-Arkan, and any court or judicial committee in the Kingdom will have the discretion to make its own determination about whether the Transaction Documents comply with the laws of the Kingdom and Sharia principles and therefore are enforceable in the Kingdom.